GLOBAL MARKETS-T-bills hit by US debt ceiling worries, stocks slip ahead of CPI | Headlines

 A gauge of global equities fell on Tuesday as investors grew cautious ahead of key data on U.S. consumer prices, while the impasse over the U.S. debt ceiling sparked a sharp sell-off in short-dated Treasury bills.
 Disappointing forecasts from companies such as PayPal and Apple supplier Skyworks weighed on sentiment as markets awaited a meeting between President Joe Biden and top Republican lawmakers about raising the $31.4 trillion debt ceiling.

-Investors fear a government default if Congress fails to resolve the deadlock as early as June 1.
+Investors fear a government default as early as June 1 if Congress fails to resolve the deadlock.
 Failure to raise the limit would cause a huge hit to the U.S. economy and weaken the dollar as the world's reserve currency, Treasury Secretary Janet Yellen warned on Monday.
 "If Janet Yellen is right about the early June date, you got to be careful about the shorter-dated bills.
 Our calculation shows she's not incorrect," said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC in New York.

 The yield on 1-month Treasury bills surged 23.8 basis points to hit a high of 5.689% and yields on 2-month bills climbed to a high of 5.283% as investors sold off notes that mature about the time the debt limit could be hit.
 Yields on both T-bills slid later while longer-dated Treasury yields edged higher as investors waited for a reading of the U.S. consumer price index on Wednesday that may alter market speculation on when the Fed might cut interest rates.